joelawalsh01/RandPythonstuff/Gustein.md

-For loops and Monte Carlo simulations: using data from 'Teaching & Learning About Displacement in a Chicago Neighborhood High School'
+For loops and Monte Carlo Simulations: Using Data from 'Teaching & Learning About Displacement in a Chicago Neighborhood High School'
 ================

 Teaching for loops using gentrification as a context